rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10.1 =
+= 3.10.2 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Set media description before upload feature and bug fixes.
+Fix XSS vulnerability.

 == Sponsors ==